 Incontinence:

-According to the National Institute on Aging, bladder control problems affects about one in 10 people age 65 and older.
+According to the National Institute on Aging, bladder control problems affect about one in 10 people age 65 and older.
 Women are more likely to be affected than men.
-Causes include nerve damage, loss of muscle tone or, in men, enlarged prostate.
+Causes include nerve damage, loss of muscle tone, or, in men, enlarged prostate.

 Irritable Bowel Disease (IBS):